-As soon as the temperature drops and rainy days seem never ending, warm, comforting drinks make their delicious way into my kitchen.
-There is nothing like coming home from a long walk in the rain or from a harsh day at the office and having a cup of hot, creamy hot chocolate to warm and cheer you up.
+As soon as the temperature drops and rainy days seem never-ending, that's when warm, comforting drinks make their delicious way into my kitchen.
+There is nothing like coming home from a long walk in the rain or from a hectic day at the office and having a cup of hot, creamy hot chocolate to warm you and cheer you up.

 While I love a cup of classic hot chocolate, my struggle with hormone imbalance got me searching for vegan versions.
-Conventional milk and dairy products are loaded with hormones, antibiotics, steroids and pesticides, and are definitely something you should ditch if you're dealing with hormone issues.
-I always go for a tasty vegan milk for my hot chocolate recipes, and almond is definitely my favorite.
+Many of the conventional milk and dairy products are loaded with hormones, antibiotics, pesticides [source], and steroids [source] and are definitely something you should ditch if you're dealing with hormone issues.
+I always go for a tasty plant-based milk for my hot chocolate recipes, and almond is definitely my favorite.

-There are four ingredients I love to add to my hot chocolate to get a lush, creamy texture, a delicious taste and turn it into real medicine.
+There are four ingredients I love to add to my hot chocolate to get a lush, creamy texture and a delicious taste—but that also turns it into real medicine.

 Raw cacao powder

 Cacao, touted as the “Food of the Gods,” is loaded with beneficial compounds that affect many body functions [source].
 It is an excellent source of powerful antioxidants called polyphenols [source] as well as essential and trace minerals, especially magnesium [source], which can help balance mood swings [source].